"Architecture or Revolution. Revolution can be avoided."

 Who else is behind this?

-In 2011, Architecture for Humanity acquired Worldchanging and merged it with the Open Architecture Network, which was the result of a yearlong partnership that began in spring 2006 when Architecture for Humanity won the prestigious TED Prize.
-Each year the TED community honors three individuals who have positively impacted life on this planet.
+The Open Architecture Network was the result of a yearlong partnership that began in spring 2006 when Cameron Sinclair won the prestigious TED Prize and donated all of the proceeds to Architecture for Humanity.
+Each year the TED community honors individuals who have positively impacted life on this planet.
 Recipients are granted one wish to change the world.
 Members of the TED community voluntarily contribute to granting the wish, by offering their resources and talent.
 Our wish: To build on our success creating opportunities for architects to help communities in crises.
 We envisioned a truly collaborative online community and gathering place for those dedicated to improving the built environment.

 Sun Microsystems, Hot Studio, Creative Commons, AMD and other partners joined Architecture for Humanity in realizing this ambitious undertaking, and at this year's TED conference, together we launched a beta version of the Open Architecture Network: the first site to offer open source architectural plans and blueprints on the web.